When Is Divorce The Right Answer

 Indeed, every single marriage is expected to face a high and low moment, and difficulty is an integral part of a successful marriage.

-Still, it is very imperative to determine when the time has come to give divorce a chance and set free your life from what has seemed a bondage and depressing stay.
+Still, it is imperative to determine when the time has come to give divorce a chance and set free your life from what has seemed a bondage and depressing stay.

 The real problem is that it is complicated to make this crucial decision because you are unsure whether to try harder to make the union hold or opt for what can easily save your life.